Tanama Tales

 Malibu Creek State Park

 The campground at Malibu Creek State Park has been ranked highly for its unique landscape.
 The area is so picturesque that it has been used in several television shows and movies (Planet of the Apes, M*A*S*H*).
-By staying here, you will be able to enjoy volcano cliffs, a flowing stream, and waterfall.
+By staying here, you will be able to enjoy volcano cliffs, a flowing stream, and a waterfall.

 If you camp at the park, you will be able to enjoy restrooms, showers, picnic tables, fire rings, and trails.